+This post has been deprecated due to obsolescence.
 One of the only independent creameries in Minnesota, Hope Butter, is a century old business that continues to make butter the old-fashioned way.
 There have been strong years and slow years, but the last 10 have been increasingly successful.
 Featured at many of the top restaurants, at […]

 Who’s a real farmer, is backyard gardening really farming?
 Where do you draw the line?

 In Farm Together Now, authors Amy Franceschini and Anne Hamersky talk to 20 sustainable farmers and write about their experiences.

 “to farmers about their engagement in sustainable food production, public policy and community organizing efforts.